1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 (3) This Appeal Structure Also Applies to Big Tech: Apple

-and finally settled into a minimalist + immersive identity.
+Apple started as a rebellious Macintosh brand, then evolved into Silicon Valley aristocracy, and finally settled into a minimalist + immersive identity.
 Many people say Apple is just “selling emotions.”
 But emotions are competitive advantage.
 One way to build that is through art.
 Steve Jobs famously said: “We’re not selling computers.
 We’re selling a way of life.”

 Apple believed that using their products should change: how you write, how you draw, how you manage health, how you travel.
 So the object itself is designed with orientations like: immersion, privacy, non-intrusiveness.
 When people use Apple products, they naturally step into that worldview.
 To achieve this, Apple highlights only what fits its core values and hides everything else.